mjenior/mjenior.github.io/_posts/2016-03-07-Adapter_trimming.md

 to remove any residual adapter sequences from my reads prior to assembly.
 The program requires python 2.7 and the command to run it looks like this:

-{% highlight bash %}
 	python2.7 /mnt/EXT/Schloss-data/bin/cutadapt-1.9.1/bin/cutadapt --error-rate=0.1 --overlap=10 -a CAAGCAGAAGACGGCATACGAGATTAAGGCGAGTCTCGTGGGCTCGG -A GACGCTGCCGACGAGCGATCTAGTGTAGATCTCGGTGGTCGCCGTATCATT -o read_1.trimmed.fastq -p read_2.trimmed.fastq read_1.fastq read_2.fastq
-{% endhighlight %}

 Each argument supplies the following info:

-	--error-rate - Rate for how generously you still call a matching sequence, basically 1 in 10 bases can be a mismatch --overlap - Minimum number of overlapping bases to call a match -a - 5' sequencing primer full sequence, adapter + index -A - reverse complement of the 3' sequencing primer -o - Output file name for read 1 followinf trimming -p - Output file name for read 2
+	--error-rate = Rate for how generously you still call a matching sequence, basically 1 in 10 bases can be a mismatch --overlap = Minimum number of overlapping bases to call a match -a = 5' sequencing primer full sequence, adapter + index -A = reverse complement of the 3' sequencing primer -o = Output file name for read 1 followinf trimming -p = Output file name for read 2

 	The last two file names without options before them are the forward and reverse read files